kgisl/project-ideas/elmMIS.md

 # INSPIRATION
+- A Desktop App using Elm and Electron (https://github.com/mdgriffith/elm-electron-todomvc)
 - 10 battles raging for the hearts and minds of developers http://j.mp/battleKG
   - Which language to learn for the web? - http://qr.ae/8sN75w
 - Elm makes you Happy (slides) - http://j.mp/elmHappy